HortonworksUniversity/Security_Labs/README.md

     ```
     - On node where beeline will be run from (e.g. Hive node):
       - copy over the /tmp/knox.crt
-        - easiest option is to just open it in `vi` and paste the contents over:
+        - easiest option is to just open it in `vi` and copy/paste the contents over:
         `vi /tmp/knox.crt`
       - trust the certificate by running the command below
     ```